Assault & Battery Defense Lawyer in Victorville

 There are different charges for each crime, which have to do with the level of intensity, the amount of injury suffered, or even the age or physical capacity of the plaintiff.

-The punishments for assault include:
+Penalties for assault include:

 - Increased sentence times if there are any aggravating factors involved in the assault, such as cases of child abuse or certain types of domestic violence

-The punishments for battery include:
+Penalties for battery include:

 - Increased sentence times, ranging from 2 to 4 years, will be the result of more serious batteries or felony charges